 MILE END — A group of seven friends bringing experience from Mile End bar Henrietta, downtown coffee shop Shaughnessy Café, wine importation agency Vins Nomad, and elsewhere have just “soft opened” an Avenue du Parc sandwich shop.
 Also up for grabs at Nita Tout Garni: coffee, sodas, and organic wines.

-Nita Tout Garni is open Wednesday to Sunday, from 7 a.m. to 6 p.m. at 5687 Avenue Du Parc.
+Nita Tout Garni is open from 7 a.m. to 6 p.m., Wednesday to Sunday, at 5687 Avenue Du Parc.